jfroelich/rss-reader/src/ral/readme.md

 approach.
 Right now I am forced to fully buffer all feeds into an array first in order to sort.
 If a let the db do the work I could use a callback as each feed is loaded.

+TODO: make a closer helper that does log-and-close